EstebanIbarra/asm-learning/README.md

 1. Open a terminal (if not already)
 2. Clone the repo in a desired location
-3. Run "vagrant up" inside any directory of the project
+3. Run `vagrant up` inside any directory of the project
-4. SSH into the Vagrant VM by running "vagrant ssh"
+4. SSH into the Vagrant VM by running `vagrant ssh`

 ### WSL Environment